-The Preserve adds 19,266 acres to the network of protected conservation land in the region (Table 1).
+The Preserve adds 19,469 acres to the network of protected conservation land in the region (Figure 4).
 There are approximately 230,000 acres of conservation areas within Pasco, Hillsborough, Pinellas, Hernando, and Citrus counties surrounding the Preserve (FNAI, March 2021).
-The District holds and owns approximately 39,000 acres of conservation easements in the area.
-(Figure 3) The Preserve is also linked to Connor Preserve via Five-Mile Creek and Cross Bar Ranch via the Pithlachascotee River.
+The District owns a number of properties that contribute to this larger conservation network outlined in Table 1.
+The Preserve is also linked to Conner Preserve via Five-Mile Creek and Cross Bar Ranch via the Pithlachascotee River.

-FIGURE 3.
+FIGURE 4.
 REGIONAL CONSERVATION NETWORK